BLIND FLIGHT - OVERVIEW

 A central reason for its long gestation was that, as director Nic Roeg pointed out, I’d unwittingly written “a director’s script”.
 Its detailed vision of the story left little room for other directors interested in a very different take on the story.
 Nic was a particularly encouraging advocate of the idea of me directing the film.
 But it was only in late 1999, after almost six years unsuccessful trawling for established directors, that this idea became viable - indeed a last resort!

-The advent of TV multi-channelling and the internet were already beginning to affect film financing, distribution and audiences.
-By 2002 even my new producer Sally Hibbin, a recognised specialist in low-budget, ‘difficult’ productions, was finding finance raising for Blind Flight a real struggle.
+By then (2002) the advent of TV multi-channelling and the internet were already beginning to affect film financing, distribution and audiences.
+Even for a recognised specialist in low-budget, ‘difficult’ productions like Sally finance raising for Blind Flight was a real struggle.
 The horizons shrank so dramatically that, if she hadn’t successfully concluded financing at the end of that year, the film would probably never have got made.

-In the event, thanks to the commitment at the time by Joe Fiennes to play John McCarthy - he had to pull out eventually because of other commitments; Linus Roache replaced him - and a UK Film Council-financed film sample ‘pilot’ we made with Joe and Ian Hart (as Brian Keenan), Sally obtained cornerstone backing from the Film Council.
-She then managed to patch together more central financing from a variety of other sources.
+After obtaining cornerstone backing from the Film Council Sally then managed to patch together more central financing from a variety of other sources.
 Through her colleague Scottish producer Eddie Dick another key wedge of money was obtained from Scottish Screen.
-And Irish producer David Collins obtained cross-border financing from the Irish Film Board and the Northern Ireland Film And Television Commission.
+And Irish producer David Collins obtained cross-border financing from the Irish Film Board and the Northern Ireland Film And Television Commission.'

 The film's UK distributor Optimum Releasing obtained national distribution for Blind Flight both on the commercial and art-house circuits which, although limited, was an achievement at a time when barely 50% of British movies were getting theatrical distribution.
 But Optimum's excellent launch campaign used up all their small prints & advertising budget for the film so that, when Blind Flight opened to very good reviews, including many 4-stars across the board (see Reviews), they were unable to exploit them in the kind of follow-through advertising that's vital to building audience momentum.